-P-ITKOZ-0010
+INTRODUCTION TO STARTUP INNOVATION (P-ITKOZ-0010)

-Recommended level of study MSc
+Recommended study level MSc

 Semester Autumn

-Number of classes (lecture/practice/lab) 2/ 1 /0 hours/week
+Number of classes (lecture/practice/lab) 2/1/0 hours/week

-Course credit 3 credits
+ECTS credit value 3 credits

 Final evaluation Exam

 Responsible lecturer Dr. Iván Kristóf

-The direct purpose of the course is to create the foundations of an innovation ecosystem which supports the market translation of research in the areas related to topics of our faculty.
-This will enable the students and researchers of the faculty to work in an inspirational environment allowing them, in a sustainable and motivating way, to deploy their creative idea successfully.
-This is achieved by acquiring themost relevant business and soft skills necessary to succeed in the technological development inducing, competitive world of startups today.
+The direct purpose of the course is to create the foundations of an innovation ecosystem that supports the market translation of research in the areas related to the topics of our faculty.
+This will enable the students and researchers of the faculty to work in an inspirational environment, allowing them to deploy their creative ideas successfully in a sustainable and motivating way.
+This is achieved by acquiring the most relevant business and soft skills necessary to succeed in the technological development-inducing, competitive world of startups today.